Justinonq/crumbmapper/README.md

 It is:
 * A browser based app - you download the crumb-mapper.html file and open it in a modern browser
-* Uses some modern browser features - namely Blob and javascript classes
+* Uses some modern browser features - namely Blob and javascript class objects
 * It runs entirely local and makes no outgoing requests

 It can create a map of information, including: